-Anthony Straker joined Havant & Waterlooville in May 2019 from Bath City after his contract was ended with a mutual agreement.
+Anthony Straker joined Havant & Waterlooville in May 2019 from Bath City after his contract was ended by mutual agreement.

 After playing in the youth ranks for Crystal Palace he was released in 2007, which saw him sign a one-year deal with Aldershot Town later that year.
 However, some impressive displays in the first half of the season saw The Shots offer him a new deal which would keep him at the club until 2010.
 His first spell at Aldershot was a successful one has he won the conference league cup and conference league title.
 After making a huge 194 appearances for Aldershot he joined Wycombe Wanderers on loan in 2011.

 Straker featured four times for the Blues before leaving to join Southend United in July 2012.
 After playing 67 times for Southend over a two-year period, he turned down a new contract to join League Two side York City.